Aliases for CHRM1 Gene

 GeneCards Summary for CHRM1 Gene

-CHRM1 (Cholinergic Receptor, Muscarinic 1) is a Protein Coding gene.
-Diseases associated with CHRM1 include nervous system disease and central nervous system disease.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include drug binding and G-protein coupled acetylcholine receptor activity.
-An important paralog of this gene is CHRM4.
+CHRM1 (Cholinergic Receptor Muscarinic 1) is a Protein Coding gene.
+Diseases associated with CHRM1 include Heart Block, Congenital and Alzheimer Disease.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Monoamine GPCRs.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and phosphatidylinositol phospholipase C activity.
+An important paralog of this gene is CHRM5.